Calgary Agenda

 Group Managing Director, Sonas Group, (Wellbeing at Work)

-Panel: The Role of Wellbeing as the Power Behind Organisational Performance
+Panel: The Role of Wellbeing as the Power Behind Organizational Performance

 What is the association between workplace wellbeing and company performance.
 Beyond ROI – what are the true measures of wellbeing on performance?
 Where does emotional insight fit when building positive workplace cultures for business impact?
 What is the value of designing wellbeing programs as integrated experiences that are embedded throughout the employee journey?
 How can employers truly help people thrive and grow?